Ineshrao/Insurance-Claim-Analysis/README.md

 # Insurance Claim Analysis

-This project aims to develop a predictive model for estimating insurance claim amounts based on a dataset containing various features such as age, gender, smoker status, and medical history.
+This project aims to provide the necessary insights to develop a predictive model for estimating insurance claim amounts based on a dataset containing various features such as age, gender, smoker status, and medical history.
 The goal is to provide insurance companies with a reliable tool to enhance their claim estimation process and make informed decisions.

 ## Table of Contents
 - [Introduction](#introduction)